Eluoma: History

 The founder and father of people of Eluoma (Eluama) is sad to be Ama, the son of Awu although some people think this ancestral name is a mere deduction from Eluama which later Eluoma people, following Colonial misspelling call the place.
 The existence of Eluoma in Ahaba-Imenyi, Isuikwuato, Nkpa and Uzuakoli both in Bende Local Government Area of Abia State supports the view that the community's original name was Eluoma.
 Although the kinship to these other communities have not been properly traced, the uniqueness of the name is a starting point in the quest.

-Ama has two wives and four sons, Ebe, Obu, Ama and Ogwugwu.
-Ebe and Ama lived in close proximity because they are from the same mother.
-Ebe the first son derived the name Ekebe from Eke Ukwu market while Ama his younger brother lives close to him in d area presently call Umuama.

-Obu and Ogwugwu are thought to be from the same mothers.
-There is a legend that Obu accused Ogwugwu of stealing yams from his barn.
-Ogwugwu denied it and took oath.
-He survived the oath after one year in the cave as he surfaced alive from Ubiyi cave.
-Obu was remorseful when he saw his brother Ogwugwu alive.
-He made the celebrated statement.
-"Beru" which translates to please am sorry, pardon me or forgive me of the wrongful accusation.
-From "Beru", "Eberu" replaced the name Ogwugwu, The Umueberu name later become Umuebere.
-This myth has an immediate challenge.
-How could Beru become Ebere?
-There is no linguistic connection and Eluoma people do not say bere in place of beru.
-This myth is based on the risky practice of finding a people's history from their name.
-Just like a person's history may have nothing to do with the meaning of his name, so it is with communities.
-However, since Dr Onyeike with a PhD in History wrote down this version, it has taken the form of orthodoxy.
-Still, in an open society, questionable stories will continue to be interrogated.

-Then Ezebe become part of Eluama.
-Ezebe had their original home where Umuezeoka (their direct kin) lives.
-Again, it is said that the brother quarrelled leading the Ezebe people called Obodo to move to where they are today.

 Eluoma people settled in their present location long ago, possibly over three hundred years ago as a part of the general migration that took place at the time.

 Umuebere Nkuma and the Obu people occupy the strip of land where the land produces palm products in abundance, cassava, yam and other tropical crops.
 This portion of land is well watered.
 It is the food basket of the community.
 Umuerem and Umuokogbuo people also have a fertile for agriculture.